center-for-threat-informed-defense/attack-powered-suit/README.md

 ATT&CK® Powered Suit is a browser extension that puts the complete ATT&CK taxonomy at your fingertips with text search, context menus, and ATT&CK Navigator integration.
-This extension is available at the top of your browser window for immediate access, regardless of what website you are currently on.
+This extension is available at the top of your browser window for immediate access, regardless of what site you are currently on.

 ![animated gif showing how to search in ATT&CK Powered Suit](./media/overview.gif)